Stefan Rinck

 Stefan Rinck, False Rabbit, 2012

 Stefan Rinck’s stone figures form a motley and comical community of, for the most part, animals, chimeras and monsters.
 They wear costumes and masks; are endowed with particular symbols or characteristics, some bear the names of heroes of Greek mythology or of legend.
 Rinck’s sculpted figures make up a discordant but related assembly of non-humans: they come from elsewhere, an archaic imaginary world, woven from myths and legends.
-With his collection of fauna, the artist is exploring a comical, imaginary yet realistic vein, breathing new life into its iconography, using a technique typical of the Middle Ages: sculpting his figures directly from stone.
+With his collection of fauna, the artist is using a technique typical of the Middle Ages: sculpting his figures directly from stone.

 Rinck’s sculptures remind us of the figures of Roman art, which populate the columns and tympana of churches.
-They share the same morphology and style, the hybrid aspect of the chimera and monster.
 These are grotesque figures, in which we recognize the vitalist comedy typical of medieval realism which could be observed during the parades of jesters and buffoons at religious and popular festivities.
 Yet if the Middle Ages seem to color Rinck’s art, its frame of reference in fact crystalizes around a number of “Gothic” obsessions of the Romantic kind: a taste for mythology and folk tales, for different epochs and cultures for the fantastic or figures of hubris and excess.